 It’s rumored that the famous Bojangles biscuits take a whopping 48 steps to make.
-Thankfully, this copycat recipe has much fewer steps but is just as delicious.
+Thankfully, this copycat recipe does it in far less.

-Get ready for some seriously good – and I mean southern-level good – buttermilk biscuits!
+So get ready for some southern-level good buttermilk Bojangles biscuits!

 Tips & Tricks for Making the Perfect Buttermilk Biscuits

-- We’re all used to greasing our pans or baking sheets with butter, but this is actually a big no-no for biscuits because the butter causes them to burn on the bottom.
-Grease your baking sheet with shortening instead.
+- Don’t grease with butter.
+Greasing pans or baking sheets with butter is actually a big no-no for biscuits.
+The butter causes them to burn on the bottom.
+So grease your baking sheet with shortening instead.

-- Chill your ingredients before mixing for even fluffier and tastier biscuits.
-This is actually how Bojangles makes their biscuits, and if you want your copycats to be just as tasty, it’s a good idea to follow their lead!
+- Chill your ingredients.
+This step will create even fluffier and tastier biscuits.
+In fact, this is how Bojangles makes their biscuits.
+If you want your copycats to be just as delicious, follow their lead!

 - Don’t overwork your dough!
 This is the first rule to making any bread or pastry soft and fluffy.
-Once you see that the dough is smooth, that’s enough kneading.
+Once the dough is smooth, stop kneading.

 History of Bojangles